 When I visited Lake Powell the first time I did not know that it was a man-made reservoir on the Colorado River.
-I was under the impression that it was natural phenomena.
+I was under the impression that it was a natural phenomenon.

 Shooting & Processing